My Story

 Diversity and Inclusion

 The scientific community (and our society at large) still faces the challenge of making research environments diverse and inclusive.
-As a woman and latina scientist I have faced unconscious biases at work and am committed to arise awareness to support and inspire young women in science as well as people from underrepresented minorities.
+As a woman and latina scientist I have faced unconscious biases at work and am committed to arise awareness to support and inspire young women in science as well as people from underrepresented minorities

+In AstroAI we are committed to building a diverse and welcoming work environment.
 Since 2015 and until August 2018 I have been the organizer of the CfA Women in Science group meetings and coffee-hours aimed at women in early career stages.

 Based on an idea by Mohaddesseh Azimlu, we came together for a group photo of the female astronomers at the CfA in February 2014.
 This was 100.75 years after the historic group picture of Annie Jump Cannon and her colleagues at the Harvard College Observatory, who worked on stellar spectral classifications, identifications of novae, and other astronomical topics.
 Here’s the photo of today’s female astronomers at the CfA, who work on topics ranging from exoplanets to star formation and cosmology to data visualization.